dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-The [glas executable](GlasCLI.md) lets users run an application defined in the configuration namespace or a separate script file.
-To simplify extension and composition, each application is packaged into a single definition.
-To simplify sharing and integration, applications are named 'app' or 'env.appname.app'.
-The latter supports many applications to be named and defined within a user configuration.
+The [glas CLI](GlasCLI.md) lets users run an application defined in the configuration namespace (conventionally `env.AppName.app`) or a separate script file (must compile to a Module that defines `app`).
+Configured applications are more convenient as components for constructing larger apps, whereas a script file is often convenient to share between users or configurations.

 ## Application Models

+The simplest application model is simply a module with some assumptions about definitions, such as 'start' for running the application, and 'http' to receive HTTP requests.
+Concretely, I propose to represent this by first taking module (e.g. tagged "module"), then further tagging it with "app".
+Thus, we can expect to see the equivalent to `tag<"app">(tag<"module">(Definitions))` in the initial case.
+The 'module' tag allows for new expressions of modules, and the 'app' tag allows for developing alternative application types.

+It is worth noting that applications are typically defined *within* a module according to a CLI-determined convention: `env.AppName.app` within the user configuration, or just `app` for a separate script.
+As a special case, the user configuration may be processed as a script if it defines `app`.

 Basic applications are modeled as [namespace-layer](GlasNamespaces.md) `Env -> Env` functions, tagged "app".
 The input Env represents a runtime-provided effects API ('sys.\*' and global state) and an open fixpoint ('app.\*'), while the returned Env represents a collection of application methods.
 Most basic applications should implement at least 'main', 'settings', and 'http'.
 Sample methods: